1730-1965. The Wiggans of Lancashire, England

 There is a family myth that James had a ticket to sail on the Titanic but missed the boat because he was watching a horse race.
 That story is not entirely untrue – just very, very embellished.

-The Titanic sank on April 15, 1912, and James was booked to sail on the Baltic just a few weeks later – on the 23rd of May.
-He did, in fact, miss the Baltic and his name appears on the manifest with a line through it and a notation of NOB – Not On Board.
-He actually left for America a week later on the Cedric, departing on May 30th, and arriving in New York on June 8th.
+James was booked to sail from Liverpool on the Baltic on the 23rd of May, 1912, about a month later, and he did, in fact, miss that ship.
+His name appears on the manifest with a line crossed through it and the notation “NOB”, not on board.
+He actually left Liverpool on the Cedric on May 30, 1912 arriving in New York on June 8.
 He passed through immigration at Ellis Island.

-His machine experience in the Chorley bleachworks served him well in America.
-He started as a die presser in 1914, and by 1918 was an assistant foreman with S. Langsdorf & Company at 72 Spring Street in Manhattan – a German postcard publisher.
+His experience with industrial machinery served him well in America.
+By 1914 he was working as a die presser, and by 1918 he had risen to assistant foreman at S. Langsdorf & Company, a postcard publisher on Spring Street in Manhattan.

 S. Langsdorf & Company Postcard